-Diversity is any dimension that can be used to differentiate groups and people from one another.
-In a nutshell, it’s about empowering people by respecting and appreciating what makes them different, in terms of age, gender, ethnicity, religion, disability, sexual orientation, education, and national origin.
+Diversity is any characteristic that can be used to differentiate groups and people from one another.
+In a nutshell, it’s about empowering people by respecting and appreciating what makes them different.

 Source: Global Diversity Practice

-It’s essential that businesses focus on both areas in order to achieve success.
+Businesses must focus on both areas to achieve success.
 Figures from McKinsey show that improvements in diversity do not necessarily lead to an improvement in inclusion.
 Their analysis of sentiment in Glassdoor and Indeed user reviews showed a discrepancy in perceptions: